aristanetworks/cvprac-rb/CONTRIBUTING.md

 tests.

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake checks` to run the tests.
+Then, run `bundle exec rake checks` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.